ItalyStrap/theme-json-generator/README.md

---wp--preset--color--background)'` we can handle the power of the `CollectionInterface::class` and use a simple syntax to define the value we need: `'{{color.text}}'` where the parenthesis `{{` `}}` are used to wrap the value name we want, in the example is `text`, in case we need a value from another collection of preset we have to add also the category of the preset with the name separated by a dot like this `color.text`, so the object knows that it needs a `text` value from a color collection, also we need to add the collection of colors to the collection of gradients with this snippet:
+--wp--preset--color--background)'` we can handle the power of the `CollectionInterface::class` and use a simple syntax to define the value we need: `'{{color.text}}'` where the parenthesis `{{` `}}` are used to wrap the value name we want, in the example is `text`, in case we need a value from another collection of preset we have to add also the category of the preset with the name separated by a dot like color `color.text`, so the object knows that it needs a `text` value from a color collection, also we need to add the collection of colors to the collection of gradients with color snippet:

 ```php
 $gradient->withCollection( $palette );